natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Harrier%20GR.7.md

 The Harrier is a subsonic fighter fighting against a mostly supersonic opposition.
 However, as a weapons platform, it has access to some features that make it able to compete:

-You can carry up to 4 AIM-9L missiles that are all-aspect, have a maximum overload of 30 G, and a maximum launch range of 18 km.
+You can carry up to 4 AIM-9M missiles that are all-aspect, feature a seeker shut-off IRCCM, have a maximum overload of 30 G, and a maximum launch range of 18 km.
 In realistic terms, that means that if you have an altitude advantage of 1-2 km over someone running away from you you are still able to lock them and fire at a distance of up to 5-6 km and the missile still has a good chance of reaching them.
-The AIM-9Ls have decent flare resistance if the enemy still has their afterburner on.
+The AIM-9Ms are almost impossible to dodge from side and rear aspects due to its IRCCM.
 However, you should avoid firing them in a frontal aspect as just a few flares will be able to decoy them.

 You will receive access to 60 countermeasures with the first countermeasure modification and with the second you unlock the option to carry 160 countermeasures on each of the Sidewinder pylons, totalling 4 x 160 + 60 = 700 countermeasures.
 It is highly recommended to run them mixed (both flares and chaff).
 This allows you to use the periodic countermeasures dispense function when you are in situations where your situational awareness will be limited, to prevent a missile from hitting the plane.